Veterinary Clinical Services

 The following table lists how many veterinary biomedical and clinical services graduations there were in 2018-2019 for each degree level.

 What Veterinary Clinical Services Majors Need to Know

-In an O*NET survey, veterinary clinical services majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to veterinary clinical services and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Veterinary Clinical Services Majors